quintindunn/SnapFriends/README.md

 **OR**
 1. [Python3](https://www.python.org/downloads/)
+2. Download the requirements.txt file
-2. Run the command below:
+3. Run the command below in the same directory as the requirements.txt file:
     ```
     python3 -m pip install -r requirements.txt
     ```